pluhin/sa.it-academy.by/Kirill_Kazimirov/22.Project/README.md

 ## Technologies which were used in project
 Orchestration: Kubernetes Automation tools: Ansible, Github Actions, ArgoCD.
-SCM: GitHub Other tools: Docker, Helm.
+SCM: GitHub Other tools: Docker, Helm, Prometheus, Grafana